kamenskymic/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 On the other hand, it still bothers me that the query *looks* unsafe.
 Also, because it hides why it is safe behind a specific JavaScript feature, I do worry that it is not clear *why* it is safe, and therefore it might not be clear why this sort of syntax would not be safe in other contexts.

-Nevertheless, if you are looking for a simple way of writing of writing dynamic but safe queries using Prisma, this is a great option (_**Update:** if you follow the guidance for using this securely in the [second post in this series](/blog/2024/03/28/when-the-safe-is-worse-than-you-thought.html)_).
+Nevertheless, if you are looking for a simple way of writing dynamic but safe queries using Prisma, this is a great option (_**Update:** if you follow the guidance for using this securely in the [second post in this series](/blog/2024/03/28/when-the-safe-is-worse-than-you-thought.html)_).

 ## Making the recommendation